Why become an apprentice?

 We asked a couple of budding CAD Engineers why they became apprentices.

-An apprenticeship is a job, with training.
+An apprenticeship is a job with training, and is open to everyone who is 16 and over.
 You are employed and paid an initially lower wage to perform a particular role, with an understanding that you will be trained through experience and qualifications to perform the role to a defined standard.
 Your employer will give you tasks to perform, and the training provider will give you the skills to perform those tasks.

 Further information can be found at A Learners Guide to Apprenticeships.